Special Item Waste Disposal

 Medication and needles

 Important!
 If you find a needle in a public place, do not touch it or try to pick it up.
-Contact Public Health by phone at 613-548-5860 for assistance.
+Contact Southeast Public Health by phone at 613-548-5860 for assistance.

 Medications and needles can be harmful to other people and the environment.
 Please make sure to dispose of them safely.
 Most drug stores will take both medications and needles.
 The collection and disposal of these materials is handled by the Ontario Medication Return Program and the Ontario Sharps Collection Program.